mendix/docs/content/en/docs/appstore/connectors/aws-dynamodb.md

 | `KeyValueBoolean` | | This generalization entity holds information for a key-value pair for a given `Item`.
 The attribute it contains is `BooleanValue`, which is a Boolean representation of value in a key-value pair. |
 | `KeyValueString` | | This generalization entity holds information for a key-value pair for a given `Item`.
 The attribute it contains is `StringValue`, which is a string representation of value in a key-value pair. |

-#### 3.3.2 List Tables
+#### 3.3.2 List Tables {#list-tables}

-The `ListTables` Amazon DynamoDB action allows you to retrieve a list of `Table` objects for a given region, which contains the table's name.
+The `ListTables` Amazon DynamoDB activity allows you to retrieve a list of `Table` objects for a given region, which contains the table's name.
 It requires a valid AWS region and AWS credentials.

 The input and output for this service are shown in the table below: